Where are they now? Wolves’ final XI before the 2016 Fosun takeover

 An academy graduate, Price featured sporadically in the first half of Wolves’ promotion season before leaving for the sunnier climes of MLS outfit Colorado Rapids.

 Rather brilliantly, upon crossing the Atlantic, the midfielder had to explain his nickname ‘the Shropshire Pirlo’, telling MLS’ official website: “They obviously see me as a bit of a Pirlo from Shropshire and I’m just happy to be in the same name as Pirlo, really.”
+You don’t say.

 A product of Chelsea’s youth system – he never actually appeared for the Blues’ first team, naturally – Saville spent three seasons at Wolves and was a goalscorer in that game against Wednesday but missed out on winning promotion with the club after being sold to Millwall.

 After just one season at The Den, the midfielder earned an £8million move to Middlesbrough.
+Saville played 118 times for the club over three seasons before returning to Millwall in 2021.

 We’re not saying Wolves’ attack has changed quite significantly, but between them, Henry and Mason mustered 25 goals in 146 appearances for the club.